kevzettler/MMXOnline/readme.md

 Features
 ===============

--Now various maps aren't working (re-test everything) -The effects time are now off with new game loop refactor
+-Profiling/optimization
+  -Use mtv for incline slope/fix problems with it
+  -mtv still has glitch, check slope
+  -Actors must snap to ground/the thing they are about to hit exactly

 -A "prod" system/switch
   -Hook up google analytics if it's on
   -A telemetry system: send error logs to Azure; build some authentication app for this to view the logs

--Profiling/optimization
-  -Use mtv for incline slope/fix problems with it
-  -mtv still has glitch, check slope

 -Remove special weapon charge
 -Remove "switch" button